retched/ZC-USPSRestful/README.md

 If you installed this module through the Plugin Manager, you should then be able to click the `Un-Install` button as it appears in the Plugin Manager.
 (The module will be disabled and removed.)
 If you do not plan on using the module again, you should delete the module's folder from the `zc_plugins` folder or click the "Clean Up" button to handle it for you.

 If you are running this as an unencapsulated module, visit `Modules > Shipping` and disable the USPSr module **FIRST** before removing the module and its files.
-(This way you can make sure that your ZenCart instllation isn't still trying to load it and generating errors in ZenCart.)
+(This way you can make sure that your ZenCart installation isn't still trying to load it and generating errors in ZenCart.)
 Use the file list below as a checklist to make sure you uninstall.
 (If you plan on going back to WebTools API, make sure that you do **NOT** delete the logo file found in `/includes/templates/template_default/images/icons/shipping_usps.gif` or you can overwrite it.)

 ## Frequently Asked Questions